Henry II Kőszegi: Rebellions against the monarchs

 Andrew III married Agnes, the daughter of Duke Albert of Austria in February 1296.
 Afterwards, with his father-in-law's support, Andrew launched another war against the Kőszegis in August 1296.
 While the Austrian troops besieged Ivan Kőszegi's some castles, Archbishop Lodomer excommunicated the brothers.
 Henry's position in the following years is unknown, he withdrew to his province and did not participate in Ivan's anti-royal activity, who remained a (nominal) supporter of the claim of the House of Anjou.
 Henry made plundering raids frequently against the Diocese of Zagreb and its place of authentication, the chapter of Čazma (Csázma) in the 1290s.
 Therefore, Bishop Michael Bő has applied for protection and accepted the suzerainty of the Babonići over his diocese.
 Henry Kőszegi concluded a peace with the bishop by the end of 1297 and handed over the forts of Gerzence and Garics (present-day Garešnica and Podgaric, respectively) to the diocese, which suffered from the endless warfare.
+Henry's attacks took place around the same time (in 1296), when Andrew III launched another royal campaign against Ivan Kőszegi, suggesting that Henry supported his brother's political orientation during that time.

 After his election, the pro-Angevin Archbishop Gregory Bicskei absolved Ivan and Henry from the excommunication in March 1299.
 However, Nicholas and Henry pledged allegiance to Andrew III and attended the diet in the summer of 1299.
 Thereafter the delegates entrusted Henry to mediate between Archbishop Gregory Bicskei, who found shelter in Ivan's castle, and his pro-Andrew suffragans.
 Unlike them, Ivan was among the group of those powerful lords, who urged Charles II of Naples to send his grandson, the 12-year-old Charles Robert, to Hungary in order to become king.
-However, by the young pretender's arrival in the summer of 1300, both Ivan Kőszegi and Matthew Csák were shortly reconciled with Andrew, preventing Charles' success.
+However, by the young pretender's arrival in the summer of 1300, both Ivan Kőszegi and Matthew III Csák were shortly reconciled with Andrew, preventing Charles' success.
 Attila Zsoldos argued Andrew III entered into a feudal contract with the barons in the summer of 1300: Matthew Csák and Ivan Kőszegi (who was the most senior member of the family after Nicholas' death) became "perpetual" Palatines and Andrew accepted their suzerainty over their provinces, while the king's two most powerful partisans, Amadeus Aba and Stephen Ákos were also granted this privilege.
 Simultaneously, Henry Kőszegi and Ladislaus Kán were created perpetual Ban of Slavonia and Voivode of Transylvania, respectively, acknowledging their dominance over the assigned territories.
 In order to sanctify the settlement, Henry's "very nice" daughter was engaged to Turcho, the grandson of Albertino Morosini, King Andrew's maternal uncle, as Italian envoy and merchant Petrus de Bonzano wrote in his letter in September 1300.